Combined constraints on dark photons from high-energy collisions, cosmology, and astrophysics: Introduction

 Heavy-ion collisions offer a complementary window on the vector portal.
 They create hot and dense strongly interacting matter, produce a large number of light mesons and baryon resonances, and, at collider energies, form a thermalized quark-gluon plasma (QGP).
 Both the hadronic and partonic stages emit virtual photons and, in the presence of kinetic mixing, dark photons, which subsequently decay into dileptons.
 In our previous studies, we implemented this mechanism within the parton-hadron-string dynamics (PHSD) transport framework to derive upper limits on $\varepsilon^{2}(m_U)$ in the \emph{visible} regime, where the decay $U\to e^{+}e^{-}$ dominates and the dark channel is kinematically inaccessible.
 Those works focused on dark photons produced through hadronic and partonic sources, demonstrating that high-precision dilepton spectra from $p+p$, $p+A$, and $A+A$ collisions provide a competitive probe of dark photons across the MeV-GeV range \cite{Schmidt:2021hhs,Bratkovskaya:2022cch,RomeroJorge:2024eky,Jorge:2024ris}.

 In the present work, we embed this dark photon phenomenology into a more general dark sector framework and substantially extend the scope of the analysis.
 We consider a dark photon coupled to a stable DM particle $\chi$ with dark gauge coupling $g_{\chi}$, exploring both fermionic (Dirac and Majorana) and complex scalar realizations.
 The resulting parameter space $(m_U,\varepsilon,m_\chi,g_{\chi})$ links heavy-ion observables to cosmology and astrophysics through thermal freeze-out and self-interacting DM dynamics.
+Throughout this work we distinguish between the mass range directly probed by dilepton measurements in heavy-ion collisions and the broader parameter space relevant for self-interacting dark matter.
+The PHSD dilepton analysis constrains mediators with $m_U>2m_e$, for which the two-body decay $U\to e^+e^-$ is kinematically open, and up to a few GeV.
+In the SIDM part we also explore ultra-light mediators, including the sub-MeV domain, when computing Yukawa self-interaction cross sections.
 Our main advances compared to our previous PHSD study \cite{Jorge:2025gph} are: \begin{itemize} \item[(i)] \textbf{Visible and invisible regimes:} we extend the PHSD-based extraction of $\varepsilon^{2}(m_U)$ to the invisible regime where $U\to\chi\bar\chi$ is open, deriving upper limits on the kinetic mixing.

 \item[(ii)] \textbf{Astrophysical self-interaction constraints:} we compute the velocity-dependent self-interaction cross section $\sigma/m_\chi$ using \textsc{CLASSICS} and confront it with SIDM bounds from dwarf galaxies, galaxy groups, and clusters, thereby excluding portions of the $(m_\chi,m_U)$ plane where self-interactions are either too weak to alleviate small-scale tensions or too strong to be compatible with high-velocity systems.